akehrer/Motome/README.md

 Motome is a note taking application inspired by Notational Velocity, ResophNotes and nvPY.
 Some of its features are:

+ - Note search and creation from a single input
  - Markdown rendering
  - History tracking and the ability to see diffs
  - Note tagging
- - Note search and creation from a single input
  - Note merging & export
  - Auto-saves notes in the background
  - Keyboard shortcuts
- - Handles image syntax for image files in the note directory
+ - Drag and drop files to create links

 Some of the motivation behind Motome:

- - All note data is yours and stored on your computer
+ - Notes are yours and stored on your machine, not on someone else's servers
- - All notes are stored in future resistant file formats (unicode text and zip files)
+ - Notes are stored in easily accessible text files, not in a database or proprietary format
  - Notes can have histories

-Motome is cross platform and has been tested on Windows 7 and OS X 10.6.8.
+Motome is developed with Python and Qt and is cross platform.

 Released under the Simplified BSD licence.
 Please see the LICENSE file.